-Use of estimates - The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues, expenses, and other changes in net assets during the reporting period.
-While management believes that these estimates are adequate as of June 30, 2022 and 2021, it is possible that actual results could differ from those estimates.
+Use of estimates - The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues, expenses, and other changes in net assets during the reporting period.
+While management believes that these estimates are adequate as of June 30, 2023 and 2022, it is possible that actual results could differ from those estimates.

-Income taxes - The College operates as a not-for-profit organization and has been recognized by the Internal Revenue Service as an organization exempt from income taxation pursuant to Internal Revenue Code Section 501(c)(3) on its income other than unrelated business income and has also been recognized by the Franchise Tax Board as exempt from state franchise or income tax pursuant to California Revenue and Taxation Code Section 23701(d) on its income other than unrelated business income other than unrelated business income.
+Income taxes - The College operates as a not-for-profit organization and has been recognized by the Internal Revenue Service as an organization exempt from income taxation pursuant to Internal Revenue Code Section 501(c)(3) on its income other than unrelated business income and has also been recognized by the Franchise Tax Board as exempt from state franchise or income tax pursuant to California Revenue and Taxation Code Section 23701(d) on its income other than unrelated business income other tax pursuant to come.
 Otway is a single member LLC and therefore disregarded for federal income tax purposes.

-As required by GAAP, the College and Otway have identified and evaluated their significant tax positions and have determined that there is no material unrecognized benefit or liability to be recorded.
-There are no uncertain tax positions for the years ended June 30, 2022 or 2021.
+As required by U.S. GAAP, the College and Otway have identified and evaluated their significant tax positions and have determined that there is no material unrecognized benefit or liability to be recorded.
+There are no uncertain tax positions for the years ended June 30, 2023 or 2022.
 There have been no related tax penalties or interest, which would be classified as a tax expense in the consolidated statements of activities.